yosephtamir/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 22-users_and_homes --- is used to display users and their home directories sorted by users script 100-empty_casks ---finds all empty files and directories script 101-gifs ---- lists all the files with a .gif extrension in the current directory and sub directories
+script 22-users_and_homes --- is used to display users and their home directories sorted by users script 100-empty_casks ---finds all empty files and directories script 101-gifs ---- lists all the files with a .gif extrension in the current directory and sub directories script 102-acrostic ---decodes acrostics that use the first letter of each line